Fire Crews Prepare Ahead Of Red Flag Warning And High Fire Danger

 The LA County Fire Department said its battalion chiefs are prepping their crews, making sure they’re ready to pre-deploy all of their resources, so they can quickly stomp out any potential brush fires before they take off.

-County fire also said while the LA basin will have high fire danger Friday, they’re most concerned about areas at higher elevations, like the Santa Monica Mountains, the Santa Clarita and Antelope Valleys and the high country toward Gorman.MORE NEWS: Bill Clinton Hospitalized At UCI Medical Center In Orange, Spokesperson Says
+County fire also said while the LA basin will have high fire danger Friday, they’re most concerned about areas at higher elevations, like the Santa Monica Mountains, the Santa Clarita and Antelope Valleys and the high country toward Gorman.MORE NEWS: New Climate Models Show Much Of Southern California Underwater